Counterfactual Learning of Stochastic Policies with Continuous Actions: Introduction

 In this paper, we focus on stochastic policies with continuous actions, which, unlike the discrete setting, have received little attention in the context of counterfactual policy optimization~\citep[][]{demirer2019semi,Kallus2018PolicyEA, chen2016}.
 As noted by~\citet{Kallus2018PolicyEA} and as our experiments confirm, addressing the continuous case with naive discretization strategies performs poorly.
 Our first contribution is about \emph{data modeling}: we introduce a joint embedding of actions and contexts relying on kernel methods, which takes into account the continuous nature of actions, leading to rich classes of estimators that prove to be effective in practice.

 In the context of CRM, the problem of \emph{estimation} is intrinsically related to the problem of \emph{optimization} of a non-convex objective function.
 In our second contribution, we underline the role of optimization algorithms~\citep[][]{bottou2012,swaminathan2015}.
 We believe that this aspect was overlooked, as previous work has mostly studied the effectiveness of estimation methods regardless of the optimization procedure.
 In this paper, we show that appropriate tools can bring significant benefits.
 To that effect, we introduce differentiable estimators based on soft-clipping the importance weights, which are more amenable to gradient-based optimization than previous hard clipping procedures~\citep{bottou2012, wang2017optimal}.
+We provide a statistical analysis of our estimator and discuss its theoretical performance with regards to the literature.
 We also find that proximal point algorithms~\citep{rockafellar1976monotone} tend to dominate simpler off-the-shelf optimization approaches, while keeping a reasonable computation cost.

 Finally, an open problem in counterfactual reasoning is the difficult question of reliable \emph{evaluation} of new policies based on logged data only.
 Despite significant progress thanks to various IPS estimators, we believe that this issue is still acute, since we need to be able to estimate the quality of policies and possibly select among different candidate ones \emph{before} being able to deploy them in practice.
 Our last contribution is a small step towards solving this challenge, and consists of a new offline evaluation benchmark along with a new large-scale dataset, which we call CoCoA, obtained from a real-world system.
 The key idea is to introduce importance sampling diagnostics~\citep{mcbook} to discard unreliable solutions along with significance tests to assess improvements to a reference policy.
-We believe that this contribution will be useful for the research community; in particular, we are not aware of similar publicly available large-scale datasets for continuous actions.
+We believe that this contribution will be useful for the research community as we are unaware of similar publicly available large-scale datasets for continuous actions.